 Are you a new videographer?
 Or maybe just looking to polish your skills?
-Producing stunning videos, your clients will love, is immensely satisfying and fulfilling.
+Producing high quality videos, your clients will love, is immensely satisfying and fulfilling.
 As videographers we are always trying to hone our craft.
-Here are 10 tips on how to make your videos look more professional.
+Follow these 10 tips to make your videos look more professional.

 Why is quality lighting my number one tip?
 Because good lighting equates to high-quality footage, and is the foundation of a successful video that is enjoyable to watch.
 Crappy lighting will be a pain in the neck to edit, and a time-consuming, laborious process.
 Low-key lighting has its place if you want a dramatic look, but is typically in a controlled environment.
 That’s not what I’m referring to.
 Videography is all about capturing images, and that isn’t possible without proper lighting.

 Low-quality lighting is grainy, noisy, blurry, and overall very difficult to watch.
 And unlike photography, bright mid-day sunshine works great for videography.
 One workaround for low light is to use a video light.
 When I’m shooting weddings and it starts to get dark, I simply whip out my handy video light that conveniently attaches to the hot shoe of my camera.

 This affords me at least a couple stops on my camera settings.
 Click on the image below to check it out.
 It comes with its own charger, a dimmer switch, and different color filter gels for color correction, along with a bag to carry everything in.